Mokens/MIPs/MIPS/mip-1.md

 A MIP can be a variety of things including the following:
 1. A MIP can be informative, describing some part or aspect of the Mokens project.
 2. A MIP can describe a process for managing mokens or some part of the Mokens project.
-2. A MIP an describe the steps for doing something technical related to mokens.
+2. A MIP can describe the steps for doing something technical related to mokens.
 Tutorial.
 3. A MIP can descibe software and technical details for integrating or using mokens.

 MIPs are modeled on [Ethereum's EIPs](https://github.com/ethereum/EIPs).